 - Caring for your surgical wound in any drains

 - Breathing and handling secretions in your throat

 - Managing your pain

 What to Expect at Home

-Your doctor will give you a prescription for pain medicines.
+Your health care provider will give you a prescription for pain medicines.
 Get it filled when you go home so you have the medicine when you need it.
 Take your pain medicine when you start having pain.
 Waiting too long to take it will allow your pain to get worse than it should.

-You will have staples in the wound and mild redness and swelling for the first couple of weeks after surgery.
+You will have staples or suture in the wound.
+You may also have mild redness and swelling for the first couple of weeks after surgery.

 You may have a drain in your neck when you leave the hospital.
-The nurse will tell you how to care for it.
+The provider will tell you how to care for it.

 Healing time will depend on how much tissue was removed.